Nilges Draher LLC

 Ohio Employment Law Attorneys You Can Count On

 We have represented thousands of workers in state and federal courts in Ohio and across the country.
 In the last five years, we have helped thousands of workers hold their employers accountable.
-We have recovered more than $50 million (and counting) for those workers in Ohio and nationwide.
-If you need an employment lawyer, you’ve come to the right place.
+We have recovered millions (and counting) for those workers in Ohio and nationwide.
+If you need an employment lawyer, you've come to the right place.

 There is most likely a team of lawyers protecting your employer's interests.
 You deserve to have a team of lawyers protecting yours.
 If you believe your employer – or a potential employer – violated your rights, contact us for a free case evaluation.
 We can help.

 Employment laws are complex.
 We make it simple.
-We're here to listen to you, understand your situation, and answer your questions.
-We encourage you to contact us for a free and confidential case evaluation.
+We're here to listen to you and understand your situation.
+Remember, the only way to know whether you have a claim is to talk to an experienced team member about your situation.
+That's why we encourage you to contact us for a free and confidential case evaluation.

 Not every unpleasant or unfair situation at work is a legal matter, but employees have more rights than you may think.
 You should talk to a lawyer if: